mathiasertl/django-ca/docs/source/update.rst

 .. code-block:: console

-   $ docker-compose rm -sf cache db
+   $ docker compose rm -sf cache db

 Fifth, if you haven't already, update your :file:`docker-compose.yml`.
 To verify you have the named volumes, check that both the ``db`` and ``cache`` services have a ``volume`` with them.
 It does not matter if you have